-- Judges the level of student understanding at the end of learning, i.e., is created to define the level of formation of knowledge and learning skills at the end of a unit of work. - Will require students to apply their learning to a new context. - is mostly criterion-related.
-This type of assessment "judges students' work in relation to identified levels of attainment, rather than in relation to the work of other students." - In Grade 11 and Grade 12, often models the formal assessment officially set by IBO.
+• Judges the level of student understanding at the end of learning, i.e., is created to define the level of formation of knowledge and learning skills at the end of a unit of work.

+- Will require students to apply their learning to a new context. - is mostly criterion-related.
+This type of assessment "judges students' work in relation to identified levels of attainment, rather than in relation to the work of other students." - For students completing IB DP subjects, often models the formal assessment officially set by IBO.
 DP official Internal and External Assessment is undertaken by all Diploma Programme teachers according to the IB DP Handbook of Procedures. - Some assessments in IB Diploma are external, such as the official IB exams and are graded externally by IB examiners.
-Other assessments are internal, graded by the class teacher and sent to IB examiners for moderation. - Grades for the summative works are the basis for determining the final grades for the course for each period as well as the academic year as a whole. - Takes place at the end of each reporting period: at the end of each semester, each year and at the end of training course (usually equal to two years). - Uses a variety of assessment methods such as tests, examinations, creative projects, essays, research and practice work, presentations, etc. - Schedule of summative assessments for each subject is agreed by both the teacher and the IBDP Coordinator. - Students are provided with the all information about the quantity, date and duration of the summative works for the period. - Entering of the summative grades in Magister should be no later than 7 days beyond the date of work. - During the reporting period there shall be held not less than six summative works on the subject.
+Other assessments are internal, graded by the class teacher and sent to IB examiners for moderation. - All BTEC subjects will be internally assessed with regular internal moderation undertaken each year.
+External moderation will be formally undertaken each year by Pearson's as part of the rigorous standards verification process. - Grades for the summative works are the basis for determining the final grades for the course for each period as well as the academic year as a whole. - Takes place at the end of each reporting period: at the end of each semester, each year and at the end of training course (usually equal to two years). - Uses a variety of assessment methods such as tests, examinations, creative projects, essays, research and practice work, presentations, etc. - Schedule of summative assessments for each subject is agreed by the teacher the IBDP Coordinator and, the IB CP coordinator. - Students are provided with the all information about the quantity, date and duration of the summative works for the period. - Entering of the summative grades in Magister should be no later than 7 days beyond the date of work. - During the reporting period there shall be held not less than six summative works on the subject.
 Its implementation is obligatory for each student. - In case of sub-standard grades for summative work, the student re-takes the test.
 The form and timing are defined by the teacher. - In case of absence of a student with an appropriate excuse, missed works should be handed in within two weeks after the student is back to school.
-Deadline may be extended by the IBDP Coordinator in case of necessity.
+Deadline may be extended by the respective Coordinator (DP/CP) in case of necessity.
 In case of violation of the Academic Honesty Policy in the performance of an assessment task, the latter is not assessed. - In Grade 9 and 10, assessment often models the IGCSE exams needs.
 This can take the form of sections being tested or skills focus development to deal with the demands of these examinations. - In Grade 6, 7 to 8 assessments will be varied and focused on skills, knowledge and inquiry as well as conceptual understanding of issues learnt and how they represent students' today's life.
 During these years, students are expected to experience similar assessment requirements as in the upper years, but students ought to be offer the opportunity of other more innovative forms of assessments such as portfolio (virtual), video diaries, projects, essays, oral presentations, performances, diaries, investigations, experiential visits with a reflection paper, group work to name same.